StavAviram/ex0_introtogit/survey.md

 Favorite color: orange
 Favorite food: Khachapuri
 Favorite musician/band: Ariana Grande
-Favorite movie: Harry Potter and the Philosopher's Stone Requested grade in the course: 100
+Favorite movie: Harry Potter and the Chamber of Secrets Requested grade in the course: 100